u-boot/u-boot/doc/develop/uefi/u-boot_on_efi.rst

 Since U-Boot limits its memory access to the allocated regions very little special code is needed.
 The CONFIG_EFI_APP option controls a few things that need to change so 'git grep CONFIG_EFI_APP' may be instructive.
-The CONFIG_EFI option controls more general EFI adjustments.
+The CONFIG_EFI_CLIENT option controls more general EFI adjustments.

 The only available driver is the serial driver.
 This calls back into EFI 'boot services' to send and receive characters.
 Although it is implemented